 A tummy tuck at our Louisville, KY, plastic surgery center can be a transformative procedure, but excessive weight gain can minimize the longevity of your results.
-Learn about every tummy tuck patient’s biggest fear—weight gain after surgery—and what to do to prevent it.
+Many men and women worry that major lifestyle changes could impact their plastic surgery investment.
+All humans have natural weight fluctuations, but it’s important to know the connection between tummy tucks and weight gain.
+In this blog post, we will discuss every tummy tuck patient’s biggest fear—weight gain after surgery—and what to do to prevent it.

 What are the consequences of gaining weight after a tummy tuck?

 You will be able to maintain your tummy tuck results if you have minor weight fluctuations, so gaining 10 to 15 pounds should not present significant issues.
 However, gaining weight can be a slippery slope, and excessive weight gain will surely compromise your results.
 Weight gain over 15 pounds can cause skin and abdominal muscles to stretch and create a belly bulge.